You are here

 Many of our articles are written by professional practitioners on their own field of practice.
 This is brilliant, because it means that we receive articles that have an element of real experience to them.
 We would hope that an engaging, well-written piece will encourage readers to naturally want to find out more, and the way to do this may be through visiting your site, attending a workshop etc.

 We would like this to be a genuine, wilful progression; and we would discourage you from using an article to heavily promote your own work or events.
-While done with the best intentions, it often achieves an opposite result, and can be off-putting for the reader.
+While done with the best intentions, it often achieves an opposite result, and can be off-putting for the reader, so we will not use them.